+Owing to his extreme youth, the Boy is placed amidst situations that render him vulnerable.
+By definition, he is physically, socially, mentally, culturally and psychologically vulnerable.
+Rather than succumb to these impairments, he turns these types of vulnerability to incentives that strengthen his character.
 Precocious, intelligent, observant, and curious, the Little Boy possesses an enormous curiosity about the world around him and consistently expresses engagement in it.
 Listening attentively to his grandfather's stories of metamorphosis out of Ovid, the Little Boy is assured that these stories were "of people who became animals or trees or statues.
 They were stories of transformation.
 Women turned into sunflowers, spiders, bats, birds; men turned into snakes, pigs, stones and even thin air" (97).
-They engage the Little Boy's imagination and "propose[d] to him that the forms of life were volatile and that everything in the world could as easily be something else" (97).
-In other words, these stories not only fight solidity, motionlessness and submission to a permanent condition but also encourage change and boost hope.
-They motivate man to reject fixed compliance with one persona and to endorse a strategy allowing a change from one persona to another.
+They engage the Little Boy's imagination and confirm "to him that the forms of life were volatile and that everything in the world could as easily be something else" (97).
+In other words, these stories not only fight solidity, motionlessness and submission to permanent conditions of weakness or vulnerability but also encourage change and boost hope.
+They motivate man to reject a fixed condition of compliance and to endorse a strategy allowing a change from one persona to another.
 It is this feature that helps the Little Boy, despite his young age, to understand that life, like cinema, is volatile and duplicable.
-In fact, the terms are derived from the cinema which is itself a world of acting and theater.
+In fact, the terms have roots in cinema, which is itself a world of acting and theater.
 In an attempt to emphasize this connection, the narrator reminds us that: